Low$_2$ computably enumerable sets have hyperhypersimple supersets: Maximal supersets

 As mentioned above, we say that~$x$ is a \emph{permanent resident} of a node~$\beta$ if $x\in \SSS{\beta}{s}$ for all but finitely many stages~$s$.
 We let~$\SSS{\beta}$ be the set of permanent residents of~$\beta$.

 \begin{lemma} If $x\in \bigcup_s \Y{\emptystring}{s}$ and $x\notin M$ then~$x$ is a permanent resident of some node. \end{lemma}

 \begin{proof} Since $x\notin M$, for all but finitely many~$s$, we have $x\in \Y{\emptystring}{s}$.
 By \ref{item:maximal:grab:least} of \cref{def:maximal:grabbability}, if $x$ resides at some node~$\beta$ at some stage, then $|\beta|\le x$.
-Among such nodes, $x$ only moves to the left, or from parent to child --- as observed, it moves downward in the Kleene-Brouwer ordering.
-Since the subtree of nodes of length $\le x$ is well-founded, the Kleene-Brouwer ordering restricted to such nodes is well-founded, and so, $x$ cannot move infinitely often. \end{proof}
+Among such nodes, $x$ only moves downward in the Kleene-Brouwer ordering.
+Since the subtree of nodes of length $\le x$ is well-founded (has no infinite path), the Kleene-Brouwer ordering restricted to such nodes is well-founded, and so, $x$ cannot move infinitely often. \end{proof}

 \Cref{lem:maximal:ball_movement_finite_part_1} implies:

 \begin{lemma} There are infinitely many new balls stages. \end{lemma}

 Thus, as $n(s)\to \infty$, every $x\notin M$ is eventually put on the machine and is never removed from the machine.
 This shows: